PerimeterX/perimeterx-forgerock-nodes/README.md

 ![ScreenShot](./block_page_screenshot.png)

+# pxVerificationNode

+PerimeterX Bot Defender node for [Identity Platform][forgerock_platform] 7.1.0 and above.
+Handles the PerimeterX request verification process.

+### pxVerificationNode configuration
+* **PerimeterX Application ID -** Application ID to be retrieved from the PerimeterX console.
+* **PerimeterX Auth Token -** Auth Token to be retrieved from the PerimeterX console.
+* **PerimeterX Cookie Secret -** Cookie Secret to be retrieved from the PerimeterX console.
+* **PerimeterX Allowlist for User-Agents -** A list of User-Agents PerimeterX should always allow.
+* **PerimeterX Allowlist for IP addresses -** A list of IP addresses PerimeterX should always allow.
+* **PerimeterX Blocking Score -** The score of which PerimeterX module will block upon.
+* **PerimeterX Module Mode -** Sets the mode for the module: 0 is monitor, 1 is blocking.
+* **PerimeterX Server Connection Timeout -** The timeout (in ms) for connecting to PerimeterX servers.
+* **PerimeterX API Connection Timeout -** The timeout (in ms) for connecting to PerimeterX APIs.
+* **PerimeterX Sensitive Routes -** A list of route prefixes that are defined as sensitive.
+* **PerimeterX Bypass Monitor Header -** A header name which if sent - bypasses monitor mode for the specific request it was sent for.
+* **pxHardcodedCookie**

+# pxChallengeNode

+PerimeterX Bot Defender node for [Identity Platform][forgerock_platform] 7.1.0 and above.
+Display of the challenge page.

+### pxChallengeNode configuration
+* **PerimeterX CSS Referencing -** An absolute URL to a custom CSS file to use when showing the challenge page.
+* **PerimeterX JavaScript Ref -** An absolute URL to a custom JavaScript file to use when showing the challenge page.
+Can be used for customizing the challenge element look and feel.
 ## Notes

 The code in this repository has binary dependencies that live in the ForgeRock maven repository.
 Maven can be configured to authenticate to this repository by following the following [ForgeRock Knowledge Base Article](https://backstage.forgerock.com/knowledge/kb/article/a74096897).